 Renting a Car

 If you decide that you’d like to rent the car, verify the dates and click “Continue.”
 From there, you’ll have to create an account with Turo to proceed.
-You’ll need to enter your name, email address and create a password to do this.
+You’ll need to enter your name and email address and create a password.

 If you’re new to Turo, there are a few tasks you’ll have to complete in order to get approved to drive.
 First, you’ll have to verify your email address.
-Then, you’ll have to upload a profile photo, enter and verify your mobile number, enter your driver’s license information and a payment method.
-According to the website, most applications get approved immediately, and you’ll only have to complete this process one time.
+Then, you’ll have to upload a profile photo, enter and verify your mobile phone number, enter your driver’s license information and a payment method.
+According to the website, most applications get approved immediately, and you’ll have to complete this process only the first time you rent through Turo.

 Once you’ve booked a car, you’ll have until 24 hours before your trip to cancel it for free.
 If you keep your reservation, you’ll be able to have the car delivered to you on the day you need it or pick it up yourself from your host at a nearby public location.
 Simply check in with the app, get the keys and hit the road.